How to Build a Knowledge Graph for Your Business (No Technical Background Required)

 How to Measure Your Knowledge Graph Performance

-You can measure the performance of a knowledge graph for your business with four specific tracking methods, each targeting a different layer of AI engine recognition.
+You can measure knowledge graph for your business performance with four specific tracking methods, each targeting a different layer of AI engine recognition.
 Run these checks monthly for the first six months after implementation, then quarterly once your entity data stabilizes.

 AI Entity Recognition Test

 Run this prompt in ChatGPT monthly: “What do you know about [Your Business Name]?”
 A passing result returns your correct business name, accurate description, founding date, key services, and founder name without errors or confabulation.
-A failing result returns incomplete information, wrong details, or a response indicating the model has no reliable data about your business.
+A failing result returns incomplete information, wrong details, or a response indicating the model has no reliable data.
 Document each monthly result to track improvement over time.

 Knowledge Panel Presence